• SERVICES

 • Mental and behavioral health

 In early 2022, the Harris Poll data (based on a monthly survey among 3,400 people over the age of 18, physicians, and pharmacists) indicated that 41% of Gen Z and younger millennials were suffering from anxiety or depression conditions.
-But the same study found that only 16% of those struggling with these mental conditions were comfortable seeking treatment from a therapist or mental health professional.
+However, the same study found that only 16% of those struggling with these mental conditions were comfortable seeking treatment from a therapist or mental health professional.
 A mystery shopper study (conducted in 2022) investigating 864 psychiatrists across five US states indicated that only 18.5% of psychiatrists were taking appointments for new patients with a significant wait time (median = 67 days).
-A person going through a breakdown or depression needs immediate attention, thus low availability of psychiatry outpatient new appointments is concerning and one of the main reasons why mental health issues remain under-treated.
+A person going through a breakdown or depression needs immediate attention.
+Thus, the low availability of psychiatry outpatient new appointments is concerning and one of the main reasons why mental health issues remain under-treated.
 With walk-in appointments and easy accessibility, RHCs are well-positioned to fill this gap.

 Leading RHC chains have forayed into mental and behavioral health services.
 In 2020, MinuteClinic (an RHC chain owned by CVS) started offering mental and behavioral health counseling services.
 The company also added Licensed Mental Health Providers to its staff at select locations.
 In the same year, Walmart announced counseling services for US$1 a minute in partnership with Beacon Care Services, a subsidiary of Carelon Behavioral Health (formerly Beacon Health Options).